abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mysql-azure/deploy.md

 mysql>
 ```

-6. Create a new database and user (optional)
+6. Create a new user

 You are setting up a new area to store your data and giving someone special permissions to use it.
 This helps you organize your work better and control who can access it: